huddy67/Morrill-Hudson-Portfolio/scoreboardproject.md

 Worked on general fabrication prep by using the laser cutter and 3D printer.
 While working, I reviewed my wooden scoreboard project plan and checked for any missing materials or tools that might be needed later.

 **10-15**
 Began early planning for the scoreboard design.
 Thought through overall layout, size, and how scores would be displayed.
-Considered how electronics could fit cleanly inside a wooden structure.
+Consider how electronics could fit cleanly inside a wooden structure.

 **10-22**
 Researched possible electronic components for the scoreboard, including LED displays and basic wiring layouts.
 Looked into how scores could be updated manually or through simple code.